 - Body Image, feminism, and celebrating women

-Ms. Dennehy enjoys being an active and engaged member of the college community, supporting various extracurricular activities and events.
-Terri serves as the advisor for the Women’s Dance Team at the college.
+Dr. Dennehy enjoys being an active and engaged member of the college community, supporting various extracurricular activities and events.
+Dr. Dennehy serves as the advisor for the Women’s Dance Team at the college.
 She is also active in advising several honors in the discipline projects and service learning student initiatives.

 firstname.lastname@example.org | 717-361-1174